-- mandatory authenticated registration on the level of operating system and application (in the case of significant importance, e.g. due to the role performed in the system), - at least, discretionary access control, - possibility of conducting security audit, - computers are accessible only by personnel, performing trusted roles in CERTUM, - enforcement of duty segregation, arising from the role performed in the system, - identification and authentication of roles and personnel performing these roles, - cryptographic protection of information exchange session and protection of databases, - archive of history of operation carried out on the computer and data required by audits, - a secure path allowing credible identification and authentication of roles and personnel performing these roles, - key restoration methods (only in the case of hardware security modules) and application and operating system, - monitoring and alerting means in the case of unauthorized computer resources access.
+- mandatory authenticated registration on the level of operating system and application (in the case of significant importance, e.g. due to the role performed in the system), - at least, discretionary access control, - possibility of conducting security audit, - computers are available only to personnel performing trusted roles in CERTUM, - employee who act as the trusted role, is obliged to lock his/her workstation ever, if it remains outside his/her supervision, - forced segregation of duties, arising from the role performed in the system, - forced log out of user after a period of inactivity, - identification and authentication of roles and personnel performing these roles, - cryptographic protection of information exchange session and protection of databases, - archive of history of operation carried out on the computer and data required by audits, - a secure path allowing credible identification and authentication of roles and personnel performing these roles, - key restoration methods (only in the case of hardware security modules) and application and operating system, - monitoring and alerting means in the case of unauthorized computer resources access.